NordicSemiconductor/asset-tracker-cloud-firmware-aws/README.rst

 * :file:`prj_nrf9160dk_nrf9160ns.conf`  - Configuration file for nRF9160 DK
 * :file:`prj_thingy91_nrf9160ns.conf` - Configuration file for Thingy:91
-* :file:`overlay-low-power.conf` - Configuration file that disables the modules that provides the functionalities, which consume high power
+* :file:`overlay-low-power.conf` - Configuration file to achieve the lowest power consumption, which disables features like LED control and logging that consume extra power.
 * :file:`overlay-debug.conf` - Configuration file that adds additional verbose logging capabilities to the application

 Generally, Kconfig overlays have an ``overlay-`` prefix and a ``.conf`` extension.